AABelkhiria/JobPilot/docs/SETUP.md

 3. **Choose an action**:
     - **Generate Letter**: Reads the page and generates a full cover letter tailored to the job.
 The letter will be downloaded automatically as a PDF.
     - **Rate Job**: Analyzes how your experience summary matches the job description and gives you a simple rating with pros and cons.
     - **In-Page Apply**: Helps you fill out application forms.
-Click "Express Interest" to get a concise, AI-generated answer for fields like "Tell us about yourself."
-Click the generated text to copy it.
+        - Click **"Express Interest"** to get a concise, AI-generated answer for fields like "Tell us about yourself."
+        - Click **"Spontaneous Application"** to generate a brief email inquiring about job openings.
+        - Click the generated text to copy it.
+For spontaneous applications, this will also open a pre-filled email draft in a new tab.

 ## Troubleshooting